 - Via QR code

-QR codes are widely used in China and also an integral part of WeChat.
+QR codes are widely used in China and are also an integral part of WeChat.
 WeChat Pay typically uses them when people shop on a desktop website.
 In this case, a QR code is automatically generated during the payment process, which users scan with their smartphone camera from within "WeChat Wallet".

 - Quick Pay